 - Internet bank fraud

 Forgery falls under the definition of bank fraud when a person changes the name or alters the information on the face of a check.
-This may include adding a zero to the original amount (thus increasing its actual worth) or forging a person’s signature to deposit or cash a check.
-In addition, fraudulent loans involve using a false identity to obtain a loan or using false information on a loan application.
-If a person takes out a loan with the intention to file for bankruptcy soon after, this also counts as bank fraud.
+This may include adding a zero to the original amount (increasing the check’s actual worth) or forging a person’s signature to deposit or cash a check.
+In addition, fraudulent loans may involve using a false identity to obtain a loan or using false information on a loan application.
+If a person takes out a loan with the intention to file for bankruptcy soon after, this may also count as bank fraud.

 Penalties for Bank Fraud